SupreethSHolla/Electrical-Mini-Project/README.md

 Python Program to Read and Display Sensor Data

 Install pyserial:
-Open terminal / CMD:
+Open terminal / CMD
-pip install pyserial
+1. pip install pyserial

 If needed live graph:
-pip install matplotlib
+2. pip install matplotlib

 Determination of motion of object (In this case Animals near the highways) by using simple circuit using Audino and IR sensors